Scientists Think They’ve Found A Cure For All 160 Or So Mutations Of The Common Cold

 Treating The Symptoms, Not The Disease

 Meanwhile, when you’re down with a cold, the over-the-counter medicines you take aren’t doing anything at all to combat the virus that’s making you sick.
-Rather, it’s only treating the symptoms of the illness.
-Swig a dose of Nyquil, and you’ll still have a cold, you just won’t feel as bad (with any luck).
+Rather, they are only treating the symptoms of the illness.
+Swig a dose of Nyquil and you’ll still have a cold, you just won’t feel as bad (with any luck).

 In fact, you may be making things worse.
-The runny nose, fever, chills, and other symptoms you feel are the result of your body trying valiantly to fight and kill the virus, and to prevent it from reproducing.
+The runny nose, fever, chills, and other symptoms you feel are the result of your body trying valiantly to fight and kill the virus as well as prevent it from reproducing.
 By stifling your body’s natural defense mechanisms, you may make yourself feel better, but the cold virus inside you is still doing its thing, with less interruption.

 Narrowing Down On A Protein